-There will be both beginner and intermediate projects listed below, in which kids can learn more about the design techniques and principles - all from the comfort of their own homes.
+There are both beginner and intermediate projects listed below, in which kids can learn more about the design techniques and principles.

-For tons of fun check out live online summer art camps designed by experts from Apple and MIT, including graphic design with Canva, website design with Wix, and a beginner-friendly intro to all sorts of design for your littles:
+For tons of fun enroll your child in online summer art camps designed by experts from Apple and MIT, including graphic design with Canva, website design with Wix, and a beginner-friendly intro to all sorts of design for your littles Budding Digital Artist:

-Do not worry if you've never done anything related to graphic design before!
-Even if you think graphic design is complicated and intimidating, it really is nothing to be afraid of.
+Do not worry if your student has never done anything related to graphic design before!
+Even if they think graphic design is complicated and intimidating, it really is nothing to be afraid of.
 Graphic design is all around us, and the skills used to design are skills that we already have within every single one of us.

 Try out these graphic design projects if you think you are a beginner, and you will start to notice that you are so much more of a designer than you thought!